curry-packages/curry-repl/README.md

     3.0.0

-In order to support the use of different Curry compilers in parallel, the intermediate files produced by the compiler should be stored in the directory
+In order to support the use of different Curry compilers in parallel, the compiler should store its generated intermediate files in the directory

     .curry/<compiler-name>-<numeric-version>